-In addition to working with borrowers and their family members, I work with any of their trusted financial advisors to help them move towards their best future.
+In addition to working with borrowers and their family members, I work with any of their trusted financial advisors to help them move toward their best future.
 I have provided some information below, but please contact me with any other questions you may have.

 A Note To Trusted Advisors

 Did you know that both the government-backed Home Equity Conversion Mortgage (HECM) or a private jumbo reverse mortgage for higher-valued properties can be used as an excellent tool for high net worth clients to prevent portfolio depletion?
 It is a loan that needs to be evaluated based on the client's given scenario.
-We can provide detailed loan scenarios to you (with your client’s permission) and personal consultation with our staff to help reach a decision that is aligned with the interest of all parties.
+We can provide detailed loan scenarios to you (with your client’s permission) to help reach a decision that is aligned with the interest of all parties.
 We are upfront with all our clients about the advantages and disadvantages of a reverse mortgage.